LiskArchive/lips/proposals/lip-introduce_sidechain_recovery_mechanism.md

 * If the sending chain of the pending CCM is the Lisk mainchain, it must be a cross-chain LSK token transfer CCM.
 The amount of LSK transferred in the CCM will be added back to the sender of the original transaction.
 * If the sending chain of the pending CCM is any other sidechain, the CCM will be sent back to this chain.
 The sending sidechain will act on the CCM as usual, i,e., with respect to the specific logic associated with the cross-chain command.

-Bear in mind that users are not guaranteed to recover their CCMs in every situation.
+Bearing in mind that users are not guaranteed to recover their CCMs in every situation.
 Certain state information of the terminated sidechain might have been modified before termination and this would make the recovered CCM application fail.
 For example, the escrowed LSK in the sidechain account on the mainchain could have been subtracted by prior malicious behavior in the terminated sidechain.

 ### State Recovery from the Sidechain State Root